Catlin Gabel School: Sustainability

 All grades include an aspect of environmental and social sustainability.

 Grades one through five student projects include a worm farm and seedling starts for the campus garden.
 Middle school students research studies on topics including obesity, agribusiness, the global food supply-chain and the carbon footprint of food.
 The Upper School's PLACE Program (Planning and Leadership Across City Environments) uses urban planning to study sustainability.

-Since 2007, the school has instituted food services programs such as switching to washable dinnerware in the cafeteria and sourcing food from local farms within a 150 mile radius.
+Since 2007, the school has instituted food services programs such as switching to washable dinnerware in the cafeteria and sourcing food from local farms within a 150-mile radius.

 Within one year, the school reduced its landfill contributions by 32.49 tons, and in 2016, after realizing that their recycled plastic was making its way to landfills, two students convinced the school to stop selling bottled water.
 In 2020, students and community partners removed 25 truckloads of invasive species from 2.5 acres of school property and planted over 2,000 native shrubs and trees.

 School traditions

 Some of the early traditions at Catlin Gabel included the beginning-of-the-year "Bacon Bat" picnic.
 Bacon Bat is an event involving games, competitions and a cookout with the intention of building school spirit.

-Additionally, in 1931 students first performed the play St. George and the Dragon, a tradition which continues to take place today.
+Additionally, in 1931 students first performed the play St. George and the Dragon, a tradition which was recently discontinued in favor of putting on short plays called "Winterlude."

-One tradition has been the recitation of the School Chapter, a tradition dating back to 1935 for ninth graders to memorize I Corinthians 13 in their English classes.
+One tradition has been the recitation of the School Chapter, a tradition dating back to 1935 for ninth graders to memorize 1 Corinthians 13 in their English classes.

 The school's annual Rummage Sale began during World War II and ran for 65 years, with the first event raising over $8,000.
 The event grew so large it was eventually moved to the Portland Expo Center.
 The last event was held in 2009.